 For the first strategy, a number of different security strategies need to be deployed.
 These include:

-- Eliminate cache information leakage: In cases where applications share hardware caches, both the software and hardware implementation should be designed to avoid leaking sensitive information through this shared hardware resource.
+- Eliminating cache information leakage: In cases where applications share hardware caches, both the software and hardware implementation should be designed to avoid leaking sensitive information through this shared hardware resource.
 This can be done by writing “leakage free code” or designing more sophisticated cache allocation.

 - Using tamper resistance and hostile environment detection: This technique involves detecting malicious modifications of the cryptographic implementation or a hostile execution environment and triggering a defensive response behavior.
 This defensive technique can be used to defend against the class of injection and some analysis attacks.

 The problem with all of the above is that attackers constantly find new methods of attack and new techniques that aid in deciphering system signals.

 The other strategy for defending against side-channel attacks is by decorrelating, expanding, and complicating the leaked data the attacker receives from the cryptographic processes being performed.
 One of the most successful approaches in this line of defense has been the use of white-box cryptography.

 Under the white-box model, it is assumed that an attacker can observe and manipulate cryptographic algorithms.
 Therefore, white-box cryptography employs technologies that keep encryption keys hidden even as cryptographic operations are performed.